 of this family name include: Ponte, Ponti, Da Ponte, Dal Ponte, Del Ponte, Pontello, Pontelli, Pontel, Ponticiello, Ponticelli, Pontillo, Pontini, Pontoni, Ponton, Pontiroli, Pontalti, Pontano, Pontormo and many more.

 Early Notables of the Delponte family (pre 1700)

-Prominent among members of the family was Giovanni dal Ponte (1385-c.1438), Italian, Florentine painter; as well as Giovanni Pontano, a 15th century humanist, poet, and diplomat from Cerreto who served three Kings of Naples; Antonio da Ponte (1512-1595), Italian architect and engineer from Venice
+Prominent among members of the family was Giovanni dal Ponte (1385-c.1438), Italian, Florentine painter; as well as Giovanni Pontano, a 15th century humanist, poet, and diplomat from Cerreto who served three Kings of Naples.

-, most...
-Another 45 words (3 lines of text) are included under the topic Early Delponte Notables in all our PDF Extended History products and printed products wherever possible.
+Piero del Ponte (1462-1535) was the 45th Grand Master of the Order of Saint John between 1534 and 1535.
+He hailed from Asti, in northern Italy and was a descendant of the...
+Another 64 words (5 lines of text) are included under the topic Early Delponte Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Delponte family to the New World and Oceana

 Some of the first settlers of this family name or some of its variants were: Ernestine Ponti, age 14, who arrived in America on May.
 1, 1880, aboard the "France"; Constantino Ponte, age 27, who arrived in New York on Nov.
 23, 1881, aboard the ".

 Delponte Family Crest Products